 Principal Investigators will be expected to participate in some activities of the OEI and to help communicate the results and implications of their research to donors, the public, and to policy-makers in government.
 PIs may also be expected to work with the Institute Director and Institute Advisory Committee in developing future research plans and activities for the Institute.

 The following factors will be considered in granting the awards:

 1. Quality of proposal (scholarship, innovation, research approach, scientific importance)

 2. Relevance to the Institute’s mission and related initiatives:

 - Match to a current Institute theme (see above);

 - Providing a link between basic research and deep ocean exploration and earth processes.

 - Unlikely to be readily or immediately funded by external sources;

-- An important new area of inquiry at WHOI.
+- Launches an important new area of inquiry at WHOI.

 The Ocean Institute Review Process